YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 Mojito Built-In Functional/Unit Tests
 =====================================

+Mojito allows you to use ``npm test`` to run tests and also comes with the script ``run.js`` that allows you to have more control over the test(s) you want to run and where you want to write the test results.

-Mojito comes with the script ``run.js`` that allows you to run built-in unit and functional tests.
-The script ``run.js`` uses the npm module `Arrow <https://github.com/yahoo/arrow/>`_, a testing framework that fuses together JavaScript, Node.js, PhantomJS, and Selenium.
+Mojito uses the npm module  `Arrow <https://github.com/yahoo/arrow/>`_, a testing framework that fuses together JavaScript, Node.js, PhantomJS, and Selenium.
 By running the built-in unit and functional tests, contributors can accelerate the merging of their pull request.